MGC Challenge

 Greenhouse Gas (GHG) Emissions

-Inventory municipal and community greenhouse gas (GHG) emissions, noting your achievements and areas for improvement.
+Inventory municipal/county and community greenhouse gas (GHG) emissions, noting your achievements and areas for improvement.

 3. Set goal for GHG neutrality by 2030 or earlier in all municipal operations.